tksh164/hci-lab/docs/tutorial-deploy-azloc-via-portal.md

     > **Tip:** You can register multiple machines at the same time.

-## 4. Deploy Azure Local instance via the Azure portal
+## 4. Deploy the Azure Local instance via the Azure portal

 This step covers [Step 6A: Deploy the system via Azure portal](https://learn.microsoft.com/azure/azure-local/deploy/deploy-via-portal).

-To deploy a new Azure Local instance, search **Azure Local** in the Azure portal then click **Create instance**.
+To deploy a new Azure Local instance, search for **Azure Local** in the Azure portal, then click **Create instance**.

 ### 4.1 Basics tab

 1. **Project details**

-    - Subscription: Select a subscription to deploy Azure Local instance.
+    - Subscription: Select a subscription to deploy the Azure Local instance.
 In this tutorial, select the same subscription that you selected in **1.
 Deploy Azure Local Lab environment**.
-    - Resource group: Select a resource group to deploy Azure Local instance.
+    - Resource group: Select a resource group to deploy the Azure Local instance.
 In this tutorial, select the same resource group that you selected in **1.
 Deploy Azure Local Lab environment**.

 2. **Instance details**